• Home

 Tokenizer Parameters:

-• Vocabulary size: Typically between 10000-100000 tokens.
+• Vocabulary size: Typically 30K-100K tokens.

-• Maximum sequence length: The context window size (2K, 4K, 8K, 32K, etc.).
+• Maximum sequence length: Context window size (512, 2K, 4K, 8K, 32K, 128K+ tokens).

-• Special tokens: Model-specific control tokens.
+• Special tokens: Model-specific control tokens for different tasks.

-• Tokenization algorithm: BPE, WordPiece, SentencePiece, Unigram, etc.
+• Tokenization algorithm: BPE, WordPiece, SentencePiece.

 Special Tokens:

-• Separator [SEP]: Separates distinct text segments.
+• Separator [SEP]: Separates distinct text segments in multi-part inputs.

-2. Practical Example: Working with Tokenizers
+2. Example: Working with Tokenizers

 Let's explore a practical implementation of tokenization using the Hugging Face Transformers library: